dveldhoen/easyinvoice/README.md

 2. Create an API key through the app: settings -> API keys
 3. Use the API Key as shown in the complete example below.
 Add the apiKey property to the data object.

 Note: The GUI is not (yet) fully translated to English, though the path to getting an apiKey should mostly be in English.
+Also this will allow you to use the in app purchase mechanism to pay for the subscription.
 <br/>

 ## Platform support